lucarin91/SR-seminar/slides.md

 ## Conclusion
 The microservice architecture is a style that is increasingly gaining popularity both in academia and in the industrial world.

-Its not a totally new approach but actually a improvement of really know infrastructure as OO or SOA.
+Its not a totally new approach but actually an improvement of the well known OO and SOA.

-It is needed, also in the security field, standardization and research to resolve the new problem raised.
+Standardization and research should work to create a more robust infrastructure to build secure and scalable microservices.